Home » Activities » Galaxy Slime

 Here are the ingredients you’ll need to make one of the colors (if you plan to make all 4 colors you’ll need to grab 4 of each of the ingredient amounts below).

-1 Bottle of Elmer’s Glitter Glue (6 oz).
+• 1 Bottle of Elmer’s Glitter Glue (6 oz).
 We used black, blue, purple and pink.
-Note: We have only tested this with Elmer’s glitter glue and recommend this brand as other brands may not work.
+Note: We have only tested this with Elmer’s glitter glue and recommend this brand as other brands may not work as well.

 This is our favorite part of the galaxy slime – the black glitter glue slime!
 We added some extra silver glitter to this slime to make it look like it has stars in it.
 It actually looks like a galaxy with distant stars!